This week I’m tackling I is for Ice and IUCN, the International Union for Conservation of Nature.

 In groups of ten, tethered only by a small rope tied around our waists, we set off down a set of steep steps that had been carved into the snowy mountainside.
 Just like the thing the kind of mountaineering you see on National Geographic.

-I held my ski poles in my left hand and held or maybe clutched is a better word a thick rope with my right hand.
-A sheer drop off lay to my right.
+I held my ski poles in my left hand and held, or maybe clutched, a thick rope with my right hand.
+A sheer drop-off lay to my right.
 Untouched snow glistened like diamonds in the morning sun.
 The guides carried our skis.
-Two guides per group of ten or maybe twelve.
-I can’t rememeber.
+There were two guides per group of ten or maybe twelve.
+I can’t remember.

-When I arrived at the bottom of the steps, a vast white flat plain spread before my eyes for as far as I could see.
-It was early morning and puffs of smoke from our breathing filled the air as we guides untied us and told us about our day journey back down the mountain.
+When I arrived at the bottom of the steps, a vast, white, flat plain spread before my eyes for as far as I could see.
+It was early morning, and puffs of smoke from our breathing filled the air as our guides untied us and told us about our day’s journey back down the mountain.
 “Stay with the group.
 If you start to lose control (God forbid—my inner voice although Lord knows I probably muttered it out loud), snow plow. hard.
 Do not try to be a hero and help your fellow skiers.”
 I didn’t think at this level of skiing that someone would be foolish enough to ski away from the tour.

 But sometimes fate has its way no matter what one’s intentions are.

 Just before lunch, a woman in my group lost control.
 I was near her when it happened.
 My gut impulse was to reach out and grab her.
 I’m sure I held out my pole and probably said hey or something vague.
 It’s hard to remember because the whole day seemed surreal like I was on my own Nat Geo adventure.
 And I might have said hey under my breath.
-I know for a fact I planted my poles as deep in the hard-packed surface as I could and froze.
+I planted my poles as deep in the hard-packed surface and froze.

-Then the guide’s voice boomed across the vast wilderness.
-“Snow plow, snow plow, snow plow.”
-Skis cut across the ice after her.
-He could only stop her by skiing ahead of her and digging his skis sideways onto the mountainside.
+Then, the guide’s voice boomed across the vast wilderness.
+“Snowplow, snowplow, snowplow.”
+A ski guide cut across the ice after her.
+He could only stop her by skiing ahead and digging his skis sideways onto the mountainside.
 She skied directly into him.
 Knocked him down.
-The second guide swooshed in to help.
+A second guide swooshed in to help.

 I was horrified.
 That feeling of helplessness was unnerving.

 I remember being shaken to my core.
 I had no desire to be near her as if her mere presence was bad luck.
 I felt sorry for her.
 I was mad at her.
-Mad for marring my day with her what? carelessness.
+Mad for marring my day with her carelessness.
 I don’t think I was the only person that felt that way.
 Maybe I was.
 The thing is, it could have happened to any of us.
 But this is the woman who swooshed down the slopes with grace earlier in the week with my fiancé when I waffled at the top of the mountain.
 Afraid to ride the moguls down.
-Only moving when they turned at the bottom and were out of sight.
-So I was jealous too.
+I only moved once they turned at the bottom of the mountain and skied out of sight.
+So I was jealous, too.
 And so my fiancée, a generous man, was the bigger person.
 Kind.
 Mature.
 We sat with the woman at lunch.
 She was visibly shaken.
-He skied close to her after lunch and for the remainder of the day.
-I stayed away.
+He skied close to her after lunch and for the day.
+I kept my distance.

 I knew the dangers of extreme skiing on the glacier.
 It was the thrill of the unknown.
 The excitement of conquering my fears.